gogins/csound-extended/README.md

 1. CsoundAC and other Linux binaries and other resources are installed from the Debian package released from this repository, e.g.
     `sudo apt install ./csound-extended-dev-version-Linux.deb`.
 The Lisp
-    systems are installed in `/usr/share/common-lisp/csound-extended-dev/`
+    systems are installed in /usr/share/common-lisp/csound-extended-dev/
-    but in order to load `nudruz.asd` you must first install a number of its dependencies, listed in `nudruz.asd`.
+    but in order to load nudruz.asd you must first install a number of its dependencies, listed in nudruz.asd.
 Some of these can be installed as Linux packages, some must be installed by cloning Git repositories, some must be installed using Quicklisp, and some must be installed by downloading archives.
-In all cases except for system packages, you must create a symbolic link to your `~/.local/share/common-lisp/source/` directory.
+In all cases except for system packages, you must create a symbolic link to your ~/.local/share/common-lisp/source/ directory.

-2. The  `silencio` library and WebAssembly build of Csound are packaged in the `csound-extended-wasm-version.zip` archive released from this repository.
+2. The  silencio library and WebAssembly build of Csound are packaged in the csound-extended-wasm-version.zip archive released from this repository.

-3. The Csound for Android app is available from the Google Play Store, or may be installed from the `CsoundApplication-release.apk` package released from this repository.
+3. The Csound for Android app is available from the Google Play Store, or may be installed from the CsoundApplication-release.apk package released from this repository.

 You may also install locally by first building from sources, as described below.
-You may then install the software by running `sudo make install` in the `build-linux` directory.
-However, be warned that this installs the software in `/usr/local`.
+You may then install the software by running `sudo make install` in the build-linux directory.
+However, be warned that this installs the software in /usr/local.
 You will also need to separately install Csound.

 ## Building